 6. Screen options in WordPress Dashboard

-Screen options section in WordPress dashboard is a native feature and helps you show or hide WordPress widgets on the Home Feed.
+The screen options section in the WordPress dashboard is a native feature and helps you show or hide WordPress widgets on the Home Feed.

 For example – as shown in the screenshot below, you can hide WordPress widgets for activity, news, and posts.